Massacres of Albanians in the Balkan Wars: Kratovo

+Tetovo

+In the village of Kalkendele, Tetovo, 85 Albanian civilians were killed without making resistance.
+The houses were burned, and the villages plundered.
+The women and young girls were violated, and the husbands were forced to watch.

 Gostivar

 After the Battle of Kumanovo on 23–24 October 1912, the Morava division of the Serbian army entered Gostivar.
 Hundreds of Albanians were killed, resulting in protests from Vienna.
 Leopold Berchtold, appalled by the massacre, asked Belgrade to withdraw from Albanian territory.
 On 21 November 1912, he wrote letters to Paris, London, Berlin, Rome and Petrograd: "The behavior of the Serbian army towards the Albanian people does not belong to any international human rights norm, but after the occupation of the countries they choose no means of dealing with it anymore.
 They acted brutally against the innocent and defenseless population".

-Uskub
+Skopje

 Vice-consul W. D. Peckham was informed by the Catholic curate of Skopje and Ferizaj, who visited him on 27 February 1913, that thousands of Albanians had been killed and hundreds tortured.
 Serbian soldiers broke into the house of an Albanian family, raped the wife and beat the husband until he told them where his daughters were hiding; his daughters were then also raped.
+According to the Daily Chronicle, Serbian soldiers killed about 2,000 Muslim Albanians in the vicinity of Skopje by 12 November 1912.
+It is estimated that about 80% of the–mainly Albanian–villages in the Skopje region and the Albanian quarters of the city were destroyed by the Serbian army which engaged in indiscriminate massacres of Muslims.

+Leon Trotsky reported that the headless bodies of Albanians were piled up under the bridge over the Vardar in Skopje.
+According to his reports, Serbian soldiers spoke openly about their killings of Albanian and Turkish civilians.